-Free South Carolina Hunting and Fishing Privileges for Disabled Resident Veterans: The South Carolina Department of Natural Resources offers free Disability Combination licenses and Disability Fishing licenses to Veterans who are disabled.
+Free South Carolina Hunting and Fishing Privileges for Disabled Resident Veterans: The South Carolina Department of Natural Resources (SCDNR) offers free Disability Combination licenses and Disability Fishing licenses to disabled Veterans.
 These licenses are good for three years.

 Disability Combination licenses authorizes:

 - Freshwater set hook